smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-1.md

 issue for them and were a focal point of our conversations together.
 Improving our consistency and quality was natually an imperative.

-We had be using [Deployment Pipelines][pipeline] to validate our software as we built it.
+We had been using [Deployment Pipelines][pipeline] to validate our software as we built it.
 This helped us feel confident that we could ship more frequently and improve quality at the same time.
 What was lacking in this feedback loop were tests that could prevent the types of defects being reported.